Bringing Balanchine Back: An Interview with Nancy Reynolds

 What happened next?

 I think maybe those classes lasted about a year, but by the end of that year I was dying to study ballet intensively.
 I was twelve.
 By then I knew about the School of American Ballet.
 But SAB required attendance three times a week and my mother thought that was much too much.
 So we asked Tanny whom she would recommend, and she recommended Vera Nemchinova, who was teaching at Ballet Arts.
 I went once a week.
 By the end of that year I was insistent on going to SAB.
 And by then I knew who Balanchine was, and I’d seen lots of NYCB performances.
 I saw Tanny when La Valse was new.
 She asked me to come backstage and showed me her dress.
-As for the coat, she said, “Look at those jets,” [the stones decorating the dress] “I think Karinska got them off an old dress.”
+As for the coat, she said, “Look at those jets,” “I think Karinska got them off an old dress.”
 As you can imagine, I was over the moon.

 What was she like?